Maple99 Raised Garden Bed with Legs 72x23x30 - Natural Cedar Wood Elevated Planter Box, Veggies, Herbs - 300lb Capacity - Natural

-$42.99 (as of 13:27 GMT -05:00 - More infoProduct prices and availability are accurate as of the date/time indicated and are subject to change.
-Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.)Composting is the process of helping organic matter rot.
+$29.87 (as of 14:23 GMT -05:00 - More info)Composting is the process of helping organic matter rot.
 Some machinery is necessary even if it is only a fork or shovel.
 What tools or machines are really necessary to produce good compost?

 Some people insist that every bit of garden debris from peas vines to corn stalks to tree branches have to be composted.
 It needs to be realized that all of these materials will compost but that not all organic material is created equal.
 Different items will need different times to decompose and some really need to cut down to size if they are expected to go through the typical garden composting system.